CPK Insurance

 Why Roofing Businesses Need Insurance

-General liability insurance is usually the foundation because roofing claims often involve third-party property damage or bodily injury tied to jobsite operations.
+General liability insurance is the foundation because roofing claims so frequently involve third-party property damage or bodily injury tied to jobsite operations.
 A missed magnetic sweep after cleanup, falling debris near a driveway, overspray or sealant damage, or water intrusion after temporary protection fails can all lead to disputes.
 For a roofing contractor, the important question is not just whether you carry liability coverage, but whether the limits, classifications, and job descriptions line up with the work you actually perform.
 If you handle both residential and commercial jobs, or if you move between repair work and full replacements, make sure your quote reflects that mix.

 Workers compensation insurance deserves close attention because roofing is physical, repetitive, and exposed to changing site conditions.
 Crews climb ladders, carry bundles, move across pitched surfaces, and work around heat, edges, and debris.
 Payroll reporting needs to be accurate by role, especially if your operation includes sales staff, office staff, working supervisors, or separate service crews.
-If you use subcontractors, review how certificates are collected and how uninsured or misclassified labor could affect your risk profile and claim responsibility.
+If you use subcontractors, tighten how certificates are collected and how uninsured or misclassified labor could affect your risk profile and claim responsibility.

 Inland marine insurance is often where roofing businesses discover a gap.
 Tools and mobile equipment do not stay in one insured building.
 They ride in trucks, sit in locked trailers, and remain at jobsites between workdays.
 If a compressor disappears from a trailer, a ladder rack is damaged in transit, or specialized tools are stolen from a temporary storage area, you want to know in advance how that property is scheduled and valued.